-Nick Gardiner holds the following qualifications: BSc (Hons) Sports Therapy; London Metropolitan University, PGCHE; London Metropolitan University and pending: MPhil Sports Rehabilitation; London Metropolitan University.
+Nick Gardiner holds the following qualifications: MPhil Sports Rehabilitation, PGCHE, BSc (Hons) Sports Therapy; London Metropolitan University.

-Nick will often spend his spare time wakeboarding and also loves to travel specifically for surfing and snowboard trips.
+Nick will often spend his spare time wakeboarding and also loves to travel for surf and snowboard trips.
 Nick also supports Arsenal FC and is an avid England fan.

 - ACL injury prevention